mautic/mautic/README.md

 ## Contributing
 Development is open and available to any member of the Mautic community.
 All fixes and improvements are done through pull requests to the code.
 This code is open source and publicly available.

 If you want to contribute to Mautic's **code**, please read our [CONTRIBUTING.md](https://github.com/mautic/mautic/blob/staging/.github/CONTRIBUTING.md) or [Contributing Code](https://contribute.mautic.org/about/how-can-i-contribute/developer) docs.
+Then, check out the issues with the [L1 label](https://github.com/mautic/mautic/issues?q=is%3Aissue+is%3Aopen+label%3AL1) to get started quickly :rocket:

 If you want to contribute in **other areas** of Mautic, please read our general [Contributing](https://contribute.mautic.org/about/how-can-i-contribute) guide.